Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Variable is a container for storing data values.
 It is declared using the var, let, or const keyword.
 Variables can hold different types of values, such as numbers, strings, or objects

 **25.What is isNaN in JavaScript?**
-- isNaN() is a function is used to determine whether the given value is an illegal number or not.
-If it returns true, the value is a NaN - Not a number.
+- isNaN() is a function is used to check whether the given value is an illegal number or not.
+If it returns true, the value is a Not a number.
 Else returns false.
-It differs from the Number.
+It value is a number.